 Early Life

-Martin Lau was born in Beijing and moved to Hong Kong at a young age.
-He received a Bachelor of Science in Electrical Engineering from the University of Michigan, a Master of Science in Electrical Engineering from Stanford University, and an MBA from the Kellogg School of Management at Northwestern University.
+Martin Lau was born in Beijing, China, and spent his formative years in Hong Kong.
+He pursued his higher education in the United States, earning a Bachelor of Science in Electrical Engineering from the University of Michigan.
+He furthered his studies with a Master of Science in Electrical Engineering from Stanford University and an MBA from the Kellogg School of Management at Northwestern University.
+Prior to his career at Tencent, Lau gained experience at Goldman Sachs and McKinsey & Company, solidifying his understanding of finance and business strategy.

 Rise to Success